skx/marionette/README.md

         command => "touch /tmp/blah/test.me" }
 ```

-`command` is a mandatory parameter.
+`command` is the only mandatory parameter.

 # Example